How to Use Diatomaceous Earth in Your Garden

 Will Diatomaceous Earth Hurt My Plants?

-Maybe you don’t know much about DE and are concerned that it could wind up damaging your plants?
+Maybe you don’t know much about DE and are concerned that it could wind up damaging your plants.
 That’s a fair question.
-Diatomaceous earth has been proven to be a non-toxic product that’s safe not only for people and their pets, but also when it comes to plants.
-It’s safe to use in your garden, and unlike certain insecticides out there, it also won’t affect the consumption of your vegetables and flowers.
+Diatomaceous earth has been proven to be a non-toxic product that’s safe not only for people and their pets, when applied properly, but also when it comes to plants.
+It’s safe to use in your garden, and unlike certain pesticides out there, it also won’t affect the consumption of your vegetables and the beauty of your flowers.

 How to Use it Safely

-Though it only appears to be a fine powder or dust, don’t be deceived.
+Though it only appears to be a very fine powder or dust, don’t be deceived.
 Diatomaceous earth has sharp tiny particles in it that can be hazardous if you accidentally inhale it.
-Whatever the amount that you accidentally breathe in, it can cause serious irritation to the throat and lungs, so don’t take this warning lightly.
-Whatever you are planning on using DE for, be sure that you are wearing a mask that is capable of filtering dust, along with a pair of safety goggles just to be safe.
+Whatever the amount that you accidentally breathe in, it can cause serious irritation to the throat and lungs.
+Don’t take this warning lightly.
+Whatever you are planning on using DE for, be sure that you are wearing a dust mask that is capable of filtering dust.
+Also, use a pair of safety goggles and some gloves just to be safe.
 You don’t want it ending up in your eyes.

 How Should I Apply It and How Much Do I Use?

 You can apply DE by sprinkling the product around your garden plants or directly onto them, but I’d recommend that you use it as a spray mixture.
-You will want to use a mixture of 2 cups of diatomaceous earth per gallon of water while using a garden sprayer or atomizer to liberally spray your garden and lawn.
+You will want to use a mixture of 2 cups of diatomaceous earth per gallon of water.
+Use a garden sprayer, spray bottle, or atomizer to liberally spray your garden and lawn.
 Just make sure that you agitate the mixture every so often so that the DE doesn’t settle to the bottom.
 You’ll start noticing results once the product begins to dry.

 Ways to Use Diatomaceous Earth in Your Garden

-This is the one I purchased, Diatomaceous Earth
+This is the product I purchased, Diatomaceous Earth

 Aphid Control

-Aphids also pose a major threat to the plants and vegetables that are in your garden, and if they are left unchecked, they can devour entire plants quicker than you could possibly imagine.
+Aphids also pose a major threat to the plants and vegetables that are in your garden.
+If they’re left unchecked, they can devour entire plants quicker than you could imagine.
 To help save plants from aphid infestation, spray a mixture of water and ED directly onto the plants.
 Once the mixture is dry, the powder should accomplish what you hoped it would do.
-Just be sure that if you do use DE in your garden, that you rinse your produce well when you go to bring it inside and before you eat it.
+Just be sure that if you do use DE in your garden, you rinse your produce well when you go to bring it inside and before you eat it.
+Be aware that the DE can harm aphid-consuming ladybugs.

 Tick, Mite, and Flea Prevention